making new year resolutions and five steps to accomplish them

 The stem of Little Pot’s fruit plant represents integrity.
 Accomplishing goals takes integrity, and honesty is a big part of achieving goals.
 Some of the action steps may take a lot of work to monitor.
 Therefore, the participant must be honest and trustworthy.
 Remind them that the stem connects the different pieces of the fruit plant.
 Likewise, their integrity will connect all the parts of their goal.
 They must have strong integrity for the duration of the plan.

 Step 4.
-Be humble, and plant scripture shows you why you need to make New Year Resolutions in the first place.
+Be humble, and plant scripture to show you why you need to make New Year’s resolutions in the first place.
 (The soil and the seed)

 step 4 is to use God's word to support you and pray humbly over your goal.